loco-sync/loco-sync/README.md

-# LocoSync
+# Loco Sync

-LocoSync is a sync engine to power local-first applications.
+Loco Sync is a sync engine to power local-first applications.

 ## Introduction